weaviate/weaviate-io/src/pages/google-summer/gsod-23.md

 * Develop guidelines and best practices for writing tests.
 * Compose clear and concise documentation explaining how to conduct such tests.
 * Update existing code examples by applying the newly established testing methodology.
+* Work with the Weaviate team to develop 2-3 new tutorials based on existing code examples, including implementing tests to follow the newly established testing methodology.

 :::note Support provided
 The technical writer is not expected to complete the tasks mentioned above by themselves, particularly those requiring potentially challenging programming work such as implementing code for tests.